Well, it’s time to settle this debate once and for all.

 DAT Bootcamp only provides study notes for Biology.

-On the other hand, DAT Booster has study notes for Biology, General Chemistry, Organic Chemistry, and Quantitative Reasoning.
+On the other hand, DAT Booster has study notes for Biology, General Chemistry, and Organic Chemistry.

 Booster’s study notes are divided by topics, making them more organized and easier to navigate to the exact document you need.
 On the other hand, Bootcamp’s Biology notes are all contained in a single document.